In the following list, I’m going to share the dry fruits name in Hindi and English.

 And that’s because of the taste of Pistachios.

-If you make a paste out of these nuts, you will notice a bit of bitter taste to it.
+If you make a paste out of these nuts, you will notice a bit of bitter taste.

 Therefore, it’s not a suitable ingredient to make curry pastes.